Preservationists hope to memorialize remains at Eleven Park site

 Eunice Trotter- Black Heritage Preservation Program Director

-INDIANAPOLIS (WISH) — As the development of Eleven Park, Indy Eleven’s hopeful new stadium, continues, historians are hoping that developers will honor the former Black cemetery located on its ground.
+INDIANAPOLIS (WISH) — As the development of Eleven Park, Indy Eleven’s new proposed stadium continues, historians are hoping that developers will honor the former Black cemetery located on its grounds.

 The construction of the stadium is set on Greenlawn Cemetery, the city’s earliest burial ground.